Naoru347/TeachingPortfolio/Syllabi/IntroToProgramming/intro_prog_syllabus.md

 ## Course Schedule

+Note: This is a project course outline and should be seen as tentative.
+Updates will be posted to the course LMS and will take precedence over this document.

 | Week | Topics | Readings | Due Dates |
 |------|---------|----------|-----------|
 | 1 | Introduction to Programming and Python Environment Setup: Understanding what programming is, installing Python and VS Code, writing first programs.
 Basic syntax and the interactive shell. | Ch.
 1: Introduction to Programming, Appendix A: Development Environment Setup | Lab 1: Environment Setup and First Program |